webdunesurfer/TubeSkipper/README.md

-# TubeSkipper
+# 🎬 TubeSkipper

-A simple Firefox extension that automatically clicks the "Skip Ad" button on YouTube.
+A simple Firefox extension that automatically clicks the "Skip Ad" button on YouTube. 🚫📢

+🦊 Add it to your Firefox: https://addons.mozilla.org/en-US/firefox/addon/tubeskipper/

 ## Features
 - **Automatic Clicking:** Detects the skip button using `MutationObserver` for zero-latency detection.